 That is exactly right.
 The discomfort that arises when our faith claims are challenged can cause mental pain and anxiety.
 We naturally pull back from any pain.
 I used to intentionally avoid troubling issues too.
 It is an appropriate position to take at certain points in ones faith journey.

 However, avoidance implies that we are in control.
 But, what happens when we are forced into situations where we must engage with challenges to our faith?
-This can be triggered by a personal tragedy or some other crisis.
+This can be triggered by a personal tragedy or unintentional exposure to new information.

-Often, avoidance must be abandoned and people enter a period of intense study and prayer; the implications are serious, even eternal, and extreme effort is applied to learn about and resolve the issues.
+In such cases, avoidance may be abandoned and people enter a period of intense study and prayer in an effort to resolve the problem.
+The implications are serious, even eternal, and extreme effort is applied to learn about and resolve the issues.

 Those in faith crisis soon learn that asking hard questions of other church members or presenting different perspectives can immediately marginalize one as a heretic, apostate, or a doubter, even with one’s spouse or church leaders.
 (Those in stage three faith cannot understand those in stage four.)